broadinstitute/depmap_omics/WGS_pipeline/PureCN_pipeline/README.md

 ## Reference files

 PureCN interval files with mappability were generated with following commands.
+The interval files used in DepMap data generation can be found in `gs://ccleparams/references/PureCN_intervals`.

 **WES AGILENT**